mid2SUPAERO/LaTOM/src/README.md

 ```python
 from pyipopt import pyipoptcore
 ```
-5. OpenMDAO shold now be able to wrap you IPOPT installation
+5. OpenMDAO shold now be able to wrap your IPOPT installation

 ## References